-A midfielder who played in the U.S. national team and European pro leagues for more than a decade.
+A midfielder who played in the U.S. Men's National Team and European pro leagues for more than a decade.
 Williams played 23 full internationals for the United States between 2011 and 2017, including five World Cup qualifiers in 2012 and 2013.
-His two goals for the United States both came in games against major opponents, the Netherlands and Brazil.
+His two goals for the United States both came in games against major opponents, Netherlands and Brazil.
 Williams played 12 seasons in various European leagues, five in Germany, six in England and one in Cyprus.